Introductory Level Classes:

 Professional Level Classes:

-Vocalizations of southern California riparian and chaparral birds: Taught in April 2025 by Dr Linnea Hall, an avian ecologist with >30 years of identifying passerines of the western US by vocalization.
+Spring 2026 Vocalizations of southern California riparian and chaparral birds: A 2-morning workshop offered in April 2026.
+Taught by Dr Linnea Hall, an avian ecologist with >30 years of identifying passerines of the western US by vocalization.
 More than 8 hours of intensive instruction and a handbook of information on how to group bird vocalizations by types provided.

-Times/Dates: An evening Zoom introduction will be held on April 23rd from 6:30-8 pm; morning field sessions are from 7 to 11 am on April 25th and 26th (sites TBD).
-15 people maximum; open only to professional biologists or those in training for a field biology/enviromental sciences career who have at least 2 years of southern California bird ID experience, or who have taken Ornithology (or equivalent) and have one year of field experience.
+Times/Dates: An evening Zoom introduction will be held from 6:30-8 pm on Tuesday, April 22; and 2 morning field sessions are from 7:30am to 11 am on Friday and Saturday, April 24 and 25 (sites TBD).
+15 people maximum; open to professional biologists or those in training for a field biology/environmental sciences career who have at least 2 years of southern California bird ID experience, or who have taken Ornithology (or equivalent) and have one year of field experience.
 Extreme weather cancels fieldtrips, but we will try to reschedule to a following weekend.

 An advanced reference for the class is Pieplow, Nathan.
 2019.
 Peterson Field Guide to Bird Sounds of Western North America.
 Hardcover – Illustrated.
 This is NOT REQUIRED, but is an amazing source of advanced information about vocalizations of bird species of North America, so is highly recommended.